xStarbound/xStarbound/doc/lua/world.md

 #### `EntityId` world.spawnItem(`ItemDescriptor` item, `Vec2F` position, [`unsigned` count], [`Json` parameters], [`Vec2F` velocity], [`float` intangibleTime])

 Attempts to spawn the specified item into the world as the specified position.
 If item is specified as a name, it will optionally apply the specified count and parameters.
 The item drop entity can also be spawned with an initial velocity and intangible time (delay before it can be picked up) if specified.
 Returns an `EntityId` of the item drop if successful and `nil` otherwise.
+If a `nil` item descriptor is specified, nothing is spawned.

 ---